chatmail/relay/doc/source/getting_started.rst

 -  Control over a domain through a DNS provider of your choice.

+-  A compatible client machine to launch this from.

 -  A Debian 12 server with reachable SMTP/SUBMISSIONS/IMAPS/HTTPS ports.
    IPv6 is encouraged if available.
 Chatmail relay servers only require 1GB RAM, one CPU, and perhaps 10GB storage for a few thousand active